Junikab/llm-job-finder/README.md

 ```

 These appear in the prompt after the CV summary and before the rubric, keeping token usage low.

+When present, the structured fields from the current analysis (`titles`, `topSkills`, `locationHints`) are also included as short hints in the prompt.
+Editing these in the web UI and clicking Rescore will influence model scoring.

 ## LLM logging & debugging